polterguy/polterguy.github.io/documentation/magic/index.md

 * __[query]__ - Filter parameter the task must match

 All the above arguments are optional, and the endpoint can only be invoked by a root user.
+Notice, this endpoint should be considered obsolete and might change in a future version of Magic.

 #### POST magic/system/tasks/update-task